RCushmaniii/cushlabs-base/docs/FILE_TREE.md

 # 🌲 FILE_TREE.md (Proposed)

-This is the proposed “shape of the system” for CushLabs Base.
+This is the proposed “shape of the system” for this starter.

 It is intended to be: